 What will I do as part of the scheme?

-You will undertake training while working alongside news teams creating content for multiple platforms.
+You’ll be based in one of our newsrooms in London, Salford, Cardiff or Glasgow (TBC) and will work alongside news teams to develop your journalistic skills, creating and delivering quality content for multiple platforms.
 You’ll get hands-on experience involving researching, writing and broadcasting news.

-The scheme takes 10 months to complete and will equip you with the skills to move into a permanent role at the BBC.
+The scheme takes 2 years to complete after which you should have the skills and training to take on a Journalist/ Journalism Researcher role at the BBC.

 Who are you?

-- Be fascinated by news and current affairs with a passion to share people’s stories.
+• Be fascinated by news and current affairs with a hunger to understand the world and get to the facts.

-- Be 18 or over by the time the scheme starts in the autumn
+• Be over 18 by the time the scheme starts in January 2022.

 We are unable to accept your application if you do not have the legal right to work in the UK.